sgmurphy/wordpress-plugins/speedycache/readme.txt

 * **Disable Emojis:** You can remove the emoji inline CSS and wp-emoji-release.min.js.
 * **Exclude:** You can exclude certain Pages, User-Agent, Cookies, CSS, or JS from being cached.
 * **CDN:** CDN helps improve website speed by placing the static files of your cached on their network of servers hence helping deliver content faster at any point in the world.
-* **Display Swap:** Adds dispaly swap to Google font URL, so when Google font loads the font will stay visible.
+* **Display Swap:** Adds dispaly swap to Google font URL, so when Google font loads the font will stay visible this is enabled by default.
 * **Purge Varnish:** If enabled it will purge Varnish cache, whenever cache from SpeedyCache is purged.
 * **Gravatar Cache:** Host Gravatars on your server.
 * *Improve Font Rendering:** Adding CSS property of text-rendering to prioritize speed of render of Fonts.